arnavgautam/TreeHacks2015/HOLs/HOL-GoingLiveWindowsAzureWebSites/HOL.md

 	_Output certificates_

 <a name="configure-standard-mode" />
-#### Task 2 - Configuring standard mode in Windows Azure Web Sites####
+#### Task 2 - Configuring standard mode in Windows Azure Websites####

-Enabling SSL on a web site is only available for the standard mode of Windows Azure web sites.
+Enabling SSL on a web site is only available for the standard mode of Windows Azure Websites.
 Before switching a web site from the free web site mode to the standard web site mode, you must first remove spending caps in place for your Web Site subscription.
 For more information on shared and standard mode pricing, see [Pricing Details](https://www.windowsazure.com/en-us/pricing/details/).

 1. In your browser, open the [Windows Azure Management Portal](https://manage.windowsazure.com/).

-1. In the **Web Sites** tab, click the name of your web site.
+1. In the **Websites** tab, click the name of your web site.

 1. Click the **Scale** tab.